MidnightDreamerX17/skill20/Skills/SkillDetails/ClericPower.md

 Cleric Spells Memorized: Always 2 higher than the number of spell energies for each circle.

-Bonus Slots: Characters get one bonus spell energy for spell circles depending on their Wisdom modifier.
+Bonus Energies: Characters get one bonus spell energy for spell circles depending on their Wisdom modifier.
 For example, a character with a Wisdom of 16 will get a bonus spell energy for the 0th, 1st, 2nd, and 3rd spell circles.

 ## Spell Energies Table